CosmWasm/docs-deprecated/dev-academy/develop-smart-contract/01-intro.md

 pub const STATE: Item<State> = Item::new("state");
 ```

-Example above key `"state"` is used as prefix.
+In the example above, the key `"state"` is used as prefix.

 Data can only be persisted as raw bytes, so any notion of structure or data type must be expressed as a pair of
 serializing and deserializing functions.
 For instance, objects must be stored as bytes, so you must supply both the